ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page1.md

 ![Neural Network example#center](neural-node-pic.jpg "Figure 1.
 Zoomed in on neural network node")

 Sidebar:  In addition to *weights*, each neuron in a neural network is assigned a *bias*.
 These weights and biases are learned during training and make up a model's parameters.
 For example, in the Llama 3 model with 8 billion parameters, the model has around 8 billion individual weights and biases that embody what it learned during training.
 Generally speaking, the more parameters a model has, the more information it can retain from its training, leading to more capable models.
+For more information about Llama 3 view its [Hugging Face model card](https://huggingface.co/meta-llama/Meta-Llama-3-8B).

 ### Why is speeding up matrix multiplication crucial for AI performance?
 What does this all mean?
 An 8 billion parameter model generating one token requires billions of dot product calculations, with at least hundreds of millions of matrix multiplication operations.
 Therefore speeding up matrix multiplication is a critical piece to both running massive Generative AI models on servers and smaller models constrained devices like smartphones.